webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 For this reason, negotiation is done between the WebGPU implementation and the application to choose how to use the @ref WGPUSurface.
 This first step of the negotiation is querying what capabilities are available using `::wgpuSurfaceGetCapabilities` that fills an @ref WGPUSurfaceCapabilities structure with the following information:

- - A bit set of supported @ref WGPUTextureUsage that are guaranteed to contains @ref WGPUTextureUsage_RenderAttachment.
+ - A bit set of supported @ref WGPUTextureUsage that are guaranteed to contain @ref WGPUTextureUsage_RenderAttachment.
  - A list of supported @ref WGPUTextureFormat values, in order of preference.
  - A list of supported @ref WGPUPresentMode values (guaranteed to contain @ref WGPUPresentMode_Fifo).
  - A list of supported @ref WGPUCompositeAlphaMode values (@ref WGPUCompositeAlphaMode_Auto is always supported but never listed in capabilities as it just lets the implementation decide what to use).